szymonm/pwir-cuda-labs/README.md

 For instructions on how to install CUDA toolkit visit: [http://docs.nvidia.com/cuda/index.html#getting-started-guides](http://docs.nvidia.com/cuda/index.html#getting-started-guides)

 CUDA toolkit should be already installed on lab computers and on nvidia1 and nvidia2 hosts.
-The installation directory on nvidia hosts is /usr/local/cuda-7.0/, in labs it is /opt/cuda-7.0/.
+The installation directory on nvidia hosts is `/usr/local/cuda-7.0/`, in labs it is `/opt/cuda-7.0/`.

 We use nvcc CUDA compiler, see Makefiles of examples for details.

 ### DeviceQuery

-Copy CUDA programs’ samples to your local directory using cuda-install-sample-7.0.sh script, which can be found in the installation directory under bin subdirectory.
+Copy CUDA programs’ samples to your local directory using `cuda-install-sample-7.0.sh` script, which can be found in the installation directory under bin subdirectory.

-Compile the code of 1_Utilities/deviceQuery example using make.
+Compile the code of `1_Utilities/deviceQuery` example using make.
 Run the program deviceQuery to verify that the CUDA toolkit and drivers work.
 You should be able to read specification of the GPU.

 ### 1d Stencil

-1d Stencil of radius D > 0 is a function on vector X to obtain vector Y of the same size such that Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D], where index addition is modulo X’s length.
+1d Stencil of radius `D > 0` is a function on vector `X` to obtain vector `Y` of the same size such that `Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D]`, where index addition is modulo `X`’s length.

-1. Analyze code in 1dstencil1.cu.
+1. Analyze code in `lab1/1dstencil1.cu`.
 Add code to measure execution time of kernels.
 Try experimenting with block number and threads per block to improve speed.
 Which configuration is best?
 Why?
 What if we increase the number of elements in the vector?

-2. Compare and run codes in 1dStencil1.cu and 1dStencil2.cu files.
+2. Compare and run codes in `1dStencil1.cu` and `1dStencil2.cu` files.
 Can you explain why second version is faster?

-3. Delete the line __syncthreads() in 1dstencil2.cu.
+3. Delete the line `__syncthreads()` in `1dstencil2.cu`.
 What has changed in the result?
-Can you explain what __syncthreads() does?
+Can you explain what `__syncthreads()` does?

 ### 2d Stencil (2 points)